dale8/report-demo/README.md

 1. clone or download this repo
 2. execute `mvn install` in report-demo-starter folder
 3. setup database according to settings in report-demo-parent/report-demo-rest/src/main/resources/application.yml
-4. run `mvn build` in report-demo-parent folder (this is needed to generate jooq models)
+4. run `mvn compile` in report-demo-parent folder (this is needed to generate jooq models)
 5. start report-demo-rest project
 6. make a GET request `http://localhost:8080/api/report/rides-by-driver/download?driverId=1&writerType=CSV`, and in response you will receive a report file in form of .csv.
 Replace `writerType=CSV` with `writerType=EXCEL` in request, and in response you will receive .xls report file.